qbwc/qbwc/README.md

 ## Installation

-Install the gem:
+Install the gem

   `gem install qbwc`

-Add it to your Gemfile:
+Add it to your Gemfile

   `gem "qbwc"`